NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Combat Grab.md

 * * *

 Using your prior attack to shift your opponent's guard, you take another swing and grab them.
 Make a melee Strike while keeping one hand free.
 If the Strike hits, you grab the target using your free hand.
-The creature remains [[Conditions/Grabbed|Grabbed]] until the end of your next turn or until it [[Actions/Escape|Escapes]], whichever comes first.
+The creature remains [[Grabbed|Grabbed]] until the end of your next turn or until it [[Actions/Escape|Escapes]], whichever comes first.

 *Source: Pathfinder Player Core*
 *ORC*